fncokg/pandoc-tex-numbering/README.md

 If metadata `number-sections` is set to `True`, all the sections will be numbered.
 The numbers are added at the beginning of the section titles and the references to the sections are replaced by their numbers.

-You can customize the format of the section numbering added at the beginning of the section titles by setting the metadata `section-format-1`, `section-format-2`, etc. All of these metadata accept a python f-string format with fields `h1`, `h2`, ..., `h10` representing the numbers of each level headers.
-For example, set `section-format-1` to `Chapter {h1}.` and `section-format-2` to `Section {h1}.{h2}.` to number the first-level section as "Chapter 1.", "Chapter 2." etc., and the second-level section as "Section 1.1.", "Section 1.2." etc. The default values of `section-format-1`, `section-format-2`, etc. are in fact `{h1}`, `{h1}.{h2}`, etc. respectively.
+You can customize the format of the section numbering added at the beginning of the section titles and used in the references by setting the metadata `section-format-source-1`, `section-format-source-2`, etc. and `section-format-ref-1`, `section-format-ref-2`, etc. All of these metadata accept a python f-string format with fields `h1`, `h2`, ..., `h10` representing the numbers of each level headers.

+For example, to add a prefix "Chapter" and a suffix "." to the first-level section, you can set `section-format-source-1` to `"Chapter {h1}."`.
+At the beginning of the first-level section, it will be shown as "Chapter 1.".
+And if you also want to add the prefix "Chapter" to the references, but without the suffix ".", you can set `section-format-ref-1` to `"Chapter {h1}"`.
+Then, when a first-level section is referred to, it will be shown as "Chapter 1".

+The default values of `section-format-source-1`, `section-format-source-2`, etc. are in fact `{h1}`, `{h1}.{h2}`, etc. respectively, and the default values of `section-format-ref-1`, `section-format-ref-2`, etc. are in fact `{h1}`, `{h1}.{h2}` combined with the `section-prefix` and `prefix-space` metadata respectively.

 Sometimes, non arabic numberings are needed.
-For example, in Chinese, with `section-format-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of non-arabic fields.
+For example, in Chinese, with `section-format-source-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of non-arabic fields.
 For example, when `{h1}` is 12, the Chinese number field `{h1_zh}` will be "十二".
 To enable this feature, you need to:

 - set `non-arabic-numbers` to `True` in the metadata.
 - include the `lang_num.py` file in the same directory as the filter.
-- set `section-format-1="第{h1_zh}章"` in the metadata.
+- set `section-format-source-1="第{h1_zh}章"` and `section-format-ref-1="第{h1_zh}章"` in the metadata.

 Note that:
 - The non-arbic number support is by default turned off.
 You need to explicitly turn it on.